-I wrote this essay for a scholarship application earlier this year but wasn’t selected.
-I submitted it around January or February; the original version is below.
-I am sharing it here because I think it has a powerful message, a reminder which we can all benefit from.
+I wrote this essay for a scholarship application last year.
+I think it has a relevant, powerful message, a reminder which we can all benefit from.
 Let me know what you think!

 Liberty: Lessons From Malaysia